portainer/portainer/README.md

 # Cloudinovasi UI for Docker

-This UI is dedicated to CloudInovasi internal usage.

 A fork of the amazing UI for Docker by Michael Crosby and Kevan Ahlquist (https://github.com/kevana/ui-for-docker) using the rdash-angular theme (https://github.com/rdash/rdash-angular).

 ![Dashboard](/dashboard.png)